paulorb/Learning/Design Patterns/Tutorial.md

 * Program to an interface, not implementation
 * Strive for loosely coupled designs between between objects that interact
 * Classes should be open for extension but closed for modification
+* Depend on abstractions.
+Do not depend on concrete classes

 ## Strategy
 **Formal Definition: Defined a family of algorithms, encapsulate each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.**